exonum/exonum-doc/src/get-started/create-service.md

 # Cryptocurrency Tutorial: Intro

-This section explains how to create a secure transactional system to transfer money.
-It works like core database of a bank.
-We called it "cryptocurrency" to show that blockchain-driven transaction system has similar security model like bitcoin, but it could be used for any real material stuff like money.
+This section explains how to create a safe transactional system to transfer money.
+It implements a minimal cryptocurrency.

+In this demo we create and run single-node blockchain network.
+That network will accept three types of transactions: create a wallet, issue money for a wallet, transfer money between the wallets.
+Also we define a persistent storage to keep the balance of wallets.

 ## Create the single node